Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 A: Leandro Erlich's installation has two levels.
 From above, you look through a glass panel with a thin layer of water on top and see people walking on the "pool floor."
 From below, you look up through the water at the sky.
 The below section sometimes requires a timed ticket — check the museum's website.

 The free public zones around the building are worth visiting even without entering the paid exhibitions.
-SANAA's circular glass design is architecture that's worth experiencing by itself.
+SANAA's circular glass design is architecture worth experiencing by itself.
 Open 10 AM-6 PM, closed Mondays.

 Food

-Q: What should I eat in Kanazawa?
+Q: What should you eat in Kanazawa?

 A: Kanazawa's food scene centers on Sea of Japan seafood and Hida-region specialties.
 Don't miss: